 Image courtesy of Guinness Open Gate Brewery.

-Parade Must Go On
+The parade Must Go On

 The biggest event that will be missed is the ever-epic St. Pat’s Day parade through Downtown Annapolis, but fear not!
 It will be coming back this September with a very special tribute to our healthcare heroes and first responders in remembrance of September 11th.
 That means you have plenty of time to plan your float.
 Until then, you can practice with some amazon boxes (I’m sure you can find some of those laying around…) and art supplies to build a mini-float for your cat, dog, little one, or even a cardboard cut out of yourself!
 Omg, Lady Gaga is on your float with you?
 And Beyonce?!
-Your puppy really looks fantastic in that leprechaun costume, I’m sure she doesn’t hate it at all.
+Your puppy looks fantastic in that leprechaun costume, I’m sure she doesn’t hate it at all.
 Don’t be too critical of your artistic abilities, just have fun with it!

 Known for their Irish Whiskey selection, I recommend Galway’s Black Jameson Mule.
 Image courtesy of Galway Bay.

 There is nothing like a hearty corned beef or shepherd's pie from the MANY famous local pubs in town to shake off the winter blues.
 Whether you try to grab a table out (each establishment has its own safety protocols in place) or bring a feast back to your dining table, Galway Bay, McGarvey’s, Fado Irish Pub, Castle Bay, and Davis’s Pub are some of the best Irish eats you can wish for.
 You can even throw in a spirited cocktail to go!
 Known for their Irish Whiskey selection, I recommend Galway’s Black Jameson Mule.
 Put on Celtic music or a little Flogging Molly depending on your style, grab some Guinness, and you are good to go.